Aryanrai2555/Adventure_works_sales/README.md

 ## How to Use

-1. Open `Adventure_Works.pbix` in **Power BI Desktop** (version May 2023 or later recommended).
+1. Open `Adventure_Works.pbix` in **Power BI Desktop** (May 2023 or later recommended).
 2. Use the **Year** and **Region** slicers on each page to filter the data.
-3. Navigate between pages using the bottom tab bar or the page navigation buttons.
+3. Navigate between pages using the bottom tab bar or page navigation buttons.
 4. Hover over any visual for detailed tooltips.
-5. For the PDF version, open `Adventure_Works.pdf` to view a static export of all 7 pages, or open individual page PDFs for focused reference.
+5. Open `Adventure_Works .pdf` for a static export of all 7 pages, or open individual page PDFs for focused reference.

 ---